madkote/clone_fastapi_yog_sothoth/README.md

 When a manager requests user's data, it will only receive information about the status and timestamps, but won't be able to see any other information.
 Both the user and managers share information using the *rid*.
 This permits for a user's data to remain unknown for the managers but enables potential human interaction with each other, i.e.: asking in a group if someone sent a registration request.

 Note: the user email is stored in plaintext.
-This means that a system administrator could access the database and see this value (this means a user with root access to the Operating System, not a *manager*).
+This means that a system administrator could access the database and see this value (only a user with root access to the Operating System, not a *manager*).

 ### Diagrams